Foods to Eat When You Have UTI

 3. Blueberries

-Blueberry is another good food option to eat when you have a urinary tract infection.
+Blueberry is another good food option when you have a urinary tract infection.
 Blueberries are also called superfoods because they are small but contain several nutrients and chemical compounds that benefit the body.

 Blueberry extracts contain tannins, a type of polyphenolic compound that is very active against urinary tract infections, as it prevents the adherence of pathogens to the urinary tract.